What NIAS offers

 - Excellent scientific infrastructure – all universities listed in the 200 best universities of the world

-- Many long-established universities with a solid tradition in the humanities
+- Many long-established universities with a solid tradition in the humanities and social sciences

 - Many unique collections and archives across the Netherlands